Mutton Seekh Kebab (Meatzza) (1 Serving) and English Chicken Tikka (1 Piece)

 Portion Control

-Reduce the portion size of the chicken tikka and mutton seekh kebab to minimize the overall intake of carbohydrates and sugars.
+Reduce the portion size of chicken tikka and mutton seekh kebab to minimize the glucose spike.

-Pair the dishes with a small serving of whole grain options like quinoa or brown rice, which can help stabilize blood sugar levels.
+Pair your meal with small portions of whole grains like quinoa or barley, which have a slower impact on blood sugar levels.

 Mindful Eating